 The policy explains the absence of a formal IRB stamp on the consent form.
 The iRIS-generated footer on the bottom of each page of the consent form serves as the IRB approval stamp or watermark.

 Legally Authorized Representative (LAR)

 The policy defines a Legally Authorized Representative (LAR) and describes Investigator and IRB considerations for using the LAR in research.

-The policy describes requirements related to the informed consent process in research involving non-English-speaking subjects.
-The policy discusses translation requirements, and use of the long form consent and short form consent for non-English-speaking subjects.
+The policy describes requirements related to the informed consent process in research involving non-English-speaking participants.
+The policy discusses translation requirements, and use of the long form consent and short form consent for non-English-speaking participants.

 Placement of a Research Consent Form in the Participant's Medical Record